rcos/rcos-handbook/docs/project_management/new_projects.md

 #### 3. Discord channel

-**You shouldn't have to do anything!** When projects are finalized, we automate the creation of categories for each small group which include a voice and text channel for your project.
+**You shouldn't have to do anything!** When projects are finalized, we automate the creation of categories for each Small Group which include a voice and text channel for your project.
 The text channel is only visible to you, your team, and the Coordinators/Faculty Advisors.
 You are given permission to pin and delete messages in your project's channel.
 Reach out to a Coordinator if you every have issues with your channel or need help.